Activities for the Inpatient Setting

 DTA

+Engaging people living with dementia in meaningful activities is an important therapeutic care intervention that may reduce changed behaviour and improve wellbeing while in hospital.
 We begin this module by unpacking what we mean by activity and the purpose of activity in the hospital setting.
-You will learn how to assess what is meaningful to the individual person with dementia and how engagement in such activities can reduce responsive behaviours and improve mood.
+You will learn how to assess what is meaningful to the individual person living with dementia and how engagement in such activities can reduce changed behaviour and improve mood.
 The module includes 20 examples of activities suitable for the hospital environment and how to identify activities appropriate to the person's abilities, preferences and personality.
 This is module 7 in the 9-part module series: The View from Here: Skills in Dementia Care for Acute Settings

 Domains: